 - Lemon or Tea tree oil – Lemon juice will reduce redness and prevent infection due to the natural acidic of the lemon.
 Tea tree oil is an all-natural antibacterial, just make sure to dilute it with a little water before applying it to your razor burn areas.

-- White tea –the tannic acid will help reduce irritation, simply wet the tea bag and then apply to the skin.
+- White tea –the tannic acid will help reduce irritation, simply wet the tea bag and then apply it to the skin.